 a.
 Must hold a valid license with the appropriate professional category(s) listed in Subsection 100.04 that pertains to the types of restricted use pesticides sold or distributed.
 (7-1-24)

 b.
-Be renewed after August 31 on even numbered years for a twenty-four (24) month duration.
+Dealer License terms will match with Professional Applicator Licensing terms found in section 100.06

 (7-1-24)